This is an alphabetical listing. To find music for your instrument, voice, or ensemble, click <MUSIC BY INSTRUMENT>

 Green Mountain Music

 Bassoon, cello, piano.
-2000, 1 mvt., 14 min, for bassoonist Chuck Holdeman, premiered at Delaware Center for the Contemporary Arts, April 2001.
+2000, 1 mvt., 14 min, for bassoonist Chuck Holdeman, premiered with Tracy Richardson, harpsichord, at Delaware Center for the Contemporary Arts, April 2001.

 High Octane